harel-coffee/svMIL-auto/README.md

 ## Step 3: setting paths

 All paths to data and data folders should be in a file called settings.py.
+The location to the folder containing this file can be specified by the user and provided as parameter (see how to do this in step 4 below).
+An example settings file can be found under src/test/settings.

 ## Step 4: running svMIL2